Sunday, September 14

 The lesbian publishing initiative HAMBRE (Chile) shares insights into contemporary graphic activism and independent publishing emerging from the 2019 Chilean social uprising.
 Drawing on their experience creating and circulating political posters and zines, the collective explores the challenges and possibilities of documenting protest in a context where such visual traces are constantly being removed from public space.
 This talk highlights HAMBRE’s experimental publishing methodologies rooted in feminist and queer collaboration, situating their work within Chile’s long tradition of graphic resistance.
 Coinciding with the 52nd commemoration of the Chilean military coup, the presentation reflects on the role of printed matter in resisting erasure, building memory, and circulating counter-narratives by offering publishing as an act of political resistance that confronts institutional neglect.
 Presented by HAMBRE HAMBRE HAMBRE.

-Register here
+Listen here

 1–2 PM